rael05/flex_hire_test/README.md

 * BUNDLED WITH: 2.4.10

-* Database creation: You need an environment variable called FLEX_HIRE_TEST_DATABASE_PASSWORD which will be the password of the database user.

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.):
+* Environment variable:

-You need an environment variable called flexhire_url which will be the Developer API url of flexhire.
+1. You need an environment variable called flexhire_url which will be the Developer API url of flexhire.
-You need an environment variable called flexhire_api_key which will be the api of the user.
+2. You need an environment variable called flexhire_api_key which will be the api of the user.

+* after cloning the repository:

+3. Run bundle install

+4. Make sure you have the pg gem configured correctly

+5. In postgresql create a new user called flex_hire_test, with the Attribute "Create DB" and uses the password of this user to create an environment variable called FLEX_HIRE_TEST_DATABASE_PASSWORD

+6. Run rails db:create

+7. Run rails s

+8. Go to your browser and enter localhost:3000/